neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 * Reuse of key and nonce in stream ciphers is catastrophic.
 * The authentication tag is only 16 bytes.

 Block ciphers have their own issues such as padding oracle attacks.
 PackageProtector uses PKCS7 padding scheme in *pad-then-mac-then-encrypt* mode to guard against padding oracle attacks.
 CBC mode provides a bit more safety in key/IV reuse and re-encryption of individual chunks (if required).
-Algorithms performance is not the primary goal of DataProtector.
+Algorithms performance is not the primary goal of PackageProtector.
 It was deemed necessary to have separate algorithms and keys for MAC and ENCRYPT operations.

 ## Stream format